QuEST: Low-bit Diffusion Model Quantization via Efficient Selective Finetuning: Methodology

-where $\mathbf{w}_{n}$ is the weight for layer $n$ and $\tilde{z}_{n,t}^{i}=\tilde{z}_{n-1,t}^{i} \cdot \mathbf{w}_{n}$, $\epsilon$ is a perturbation small enough for Taylor expansion, $K$ is a constant and $\Delta=K\epsilon$. \end{theorem} Theorem \ref{th:weight_finetune} indicates that: To minimize the quantization error, ideally we can finetune $\mathbf{w}_{n}$ so that for any $i$, the weights can fit to the data/activation $\tilde{z}_{n-1,t}^{i}+(i-1)\epsilon$ which the full-precision counterpart may not fit, making the model more robust to varying inputs.
-In other words, \textbf{we are finetuning the model weights for better robustness towards large input activation perturbations, therefore enabling easier quantization}.
-We also find that the second term in Equation \ref{eq:th1} can be minimized simultaneously with the first term, so that the total quantization error can be reduced via a common goal: Activation output alignment via finetuning $\mathbf{w}_{n}$.
+\cref{th:weight_finetune} indicates that, to minimize quantization error, $\mathbf{w}_{n}$ should ideally be fine-tuned so that, for any $i$, the weights fit the corresponding input $\tilde{z}_{n-1,t}^{i}+(i-1)\epsilon$.
+This adjustment captures variations that the full-precision model may overlook.
+In other words, \textbf{fine-tuning optimizes model weights for better robustness towards large input activation perturbations, facilitating easier quantization.} Moreover, since the finetuned and quantized model is aligned with the original full-precision model, the potential impact on generation performance can be avoided.
+Note that the second term in \cref{eq:th1} can be ignored within an acceptable upper bound, as it is of second order and shares a common zero-loss solution with the first term.